-The plant at Kenmare has a large design capacity (8,500 P.E.) and is situated approximately 5 kilometres from the eastern boundary of the shellfish area.
-This plant is currently operating at 14% above its design capacity and this is projected to rise to 20% by 2015.
-A scheme to upgrade Kenmare Sewerage Scheme is included in the current Water Services Investment Programme.
-At present waste water from the plant undergoes secondary treatment.
-A licence application was made by Kerry County Council in September 2008 (registration number D0184-01) pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007.
+The plant at Cloyne has a design capacity of 1,400 P.E.
+This plant is currently operating within its design capacity.
+Discharges from this plant undergo secondary treatment but the plant is not included in the current Water Services Investment Programme.
+A licence application was made by Cork County Council in February 2009 (registration number DC0298-01) pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007.

-A new plant was commissioned in 2008 at Sneem under the current Water Services Investment Programme.
-A licence application was made by Kerry County Council in March 2009 (registration number D0285-01) pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007.
+The primary treatment plant at Saleen has a design capacity of 440 P.E. and is working within its design capacity.
+It is included in the current Water Services Investment Programme.
+An application for a certificate of authorisation will be made by Cork County Council by December 2009 pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007.

-The plants at Ardgroom, Eyeries and Kilgarvan all have capacities of less than 500 P.E.
-Applications for certificates of authorisation will be made by Kerry and Cork County Councils by December 2009 pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007.
+The agglomeration of Whitegate/Aghada has a discharge of 1,500 P.E.
+An application for a certificate of authorisation will be made by Cork County Council by December 2009 pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007.
+Applications for certificates of authorisation in relation to the other plants in the catchment will also be made by Cork County Council by December 2009 pursuant to the requirements of the Regulations.